TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ### Interface

 An Interface defines a set of method signatures for other types to implement, achieving polymorphism (flexibility).
-An interface value and can hold any concrete type value as long as that concrete type implements those methods.
+An interface value can hold any concrete type value as long as that concrete type implements those methods.

-For an interface with defined methods, one interface value contains a pointer pointing to its interface table, which contains a concrete type as well as a list of function pointers for the methods implementing the interface.
-The interface value also contains a pointer pointing to a concrete type value, which is a value of that concrete type.
+Under the hood, an interface value is a header that contains a type pointer and a data pointer.
+The type pointer points to a concrete type, and the data pointer points to a value of that concrete type.

 Calling a method on an interface value effectively executes the same-named method of its concrete type value.
-If the concrete type value inside the interface value is a nil pointer, calling the method will result in a nil pointer dereference runtime error.
+If the interface value's data pointer is nil, calling the method will result in a nil pointer dereference runtime error.
 Therefore, it's a good practice to write code to gracefully handle nil receiver method call.

 ```go
 type I interface {